MargaritaZagalets/Personal-website/README.md

 # Personal website
-My personal website about me, my core skills, including the set of projects done as a test or working projects.
+My personal website about me, my core skills, including the set of projects done as a test or working projects (used CSS, Bootstrap3, jQuery).

-Challenges:
+Challenges completed:

 1) adaptive design